AdamSimpson/SPH/README.md

 * 2D was used instead of 3D.
 * The algorithm was parallelized, the prediction-relaxation algorithm does not have a trivial parallelization scheme.
-* The algorithm was completely symmetrized to reduce computation.
+* The algorithm was completely symmetrized to reduce computation/hash cost.
 * Plasticity is not used.